 - 1. The conference with the managers will start at 9 in the morning. - 2.
 He was asked to clip the visitor's pass to his shirt while inside the company. - 3.
 The newly-painted corridors made the offices looked nicer. - 4.
 The studio is a soundproof area where any noise can't get in or out. - 5.
 The staff should always make their working tables neat and not messy. - 6.
-For safety, people at a construction site should wear headgear. - a. long passages in a building d. special material to stop sound from getting in or out - b. a covering or protective device for the head c. a meeting - e. to put together - f. dirty showing you around the company.
+For safety, people at a construction site should wear hard gears. - a. long passages in a building - b. special clothing - d. special material to stop sound from getting in or out e. to put together c. a meeting f. dirty

-Mart: How nice to see you again, Ms.Crow.
+Mart : How nice to see you again, Ms.Crow.
 We met at a conference in Japan.
-I'll be

-Ms. Crow : Oh, I see.
-Nice to meet you again, too.Mart : Well, I think we'll start our tour now.
+I'll be showing around the company Ms. Crow : Oh, I see.
+Nice meet you again, too.
+Mart : Well, I think we'll start our tour now.
+Ms. Crow : Okay.

-Ms. Crow: Okay.
 Let's move on.

-Mart : Could you just clip the visitor's pass, please?
-You'll need them to open the red security door between the main corridor and the soundproof offices.
+Mart : Could you just clip the visitor's pass, please?You'll need them to open the red security door between the main corridor and the soundproof offices.
 Oh, by the way, I would like you to meet the lady behind the success, Lourene.

-Ms. Crow: Always a pleasure, Lourene.

-Lourene: It's my pleasure.
+Ms. Crow : Nice to meet you, Lourene.
+Lourene : My pleasure meeting you, too.
 Mart : Shall we proceed?
 Straight through here is the main office.
 That's Jadie the guy in charge of web orders.
 They've become our major growth.
-Now, if you turn around, that messy part on the lefthand side is my desk.
-So, don't mind it... and there's a green color door at the back of the storage area is our production floor.

-Ms. Crow : Do we have to wear all this gear?Mart : Yes.
+Now, if you turn around, and that messy part in the left side is my desk.
+So, don't mind it.
+And there's a green color door at the back of the storage area is our production floor.
+Ms. Crow : Do we have to wear all these gears?
+Mart : Yes.
 It's Health and Safety regulation.